Image credit: Tru Earth

 Builders are surfactant’s right-hand men.
 They remove calcium, magnesium, and other dissolved minerals from the water so that the surfactants can exclusively target the dirt.
 Builders also help prevent calcium build-up in pipes.

-Both bleach and enzymes target stains.
+Both bleaching agents and enzymes target stains.
 The type of bleach in your laundry detergent is often hydrogen peroxide and it eradicates tough organic stains (like blueberries or coffee).
-Bleach is also the reason why hot-water washing has become the norm: hydrogen peroxide is only activated once it reaches above 60C/140F.
+Bleaching is also the reason why hot-water washing has become the norm: hydrogen peroxide is only activated once it reaches above 60C/140F.

 Enzymes tackle various other types of stains, such as grease, protein (like egg yolk or milk), starch (from potatoes or flour) and vegetable or fruit smudges.

-Together, these ingredients form a well-coordinated army of molecules which thoroughly cleans our laundry.
-Where it gets tricky is determining what kinds of surfactants, builders, bleaches, enzymes, and additives are used in our laundry detergent.
-Manufacturers are often not obliged to disclose exact formulations because they are considered ‘trade secrets.’
-This means that they could be sneaking harmful ingredients into their products.
+Together, these ingredients form a well-coordinated army of molecules that thoroughly cleans our laundry.
+Especially when it comes to fragrances, manufacturers are often not obliged to disclose exact formulations because they are considered ‘trade secrets.’
+This means that they could be sneaking harmful ingredients into their products by way of regulatory loopholes.

 Chemicals to Avoid